chiragcj96/Material-Swapping-Application/README.md

 6. For this application, the following specific design standard requirements are considered:
   a.
 Validation of HTML5 was performed by the following tool: http://html5.validator.nu/
   b.
 Cross-browser checking for Firefox and Chrome

+<u> Page Structure

+All pages use the following foundational layout structure:
+•	Full-width containers of sensible height for (1) page header area, (2) area for user specific navigation elements, (3) page footer area.
+•	Partial-width containers of the same height sensibly divided for (1) general site navigation and (2) main content area.

+<u> Page 1 – Home Page

+Common content elements described here (navigation, header, footer) also apply to the other pages.
+•	Logo / primary branding in the header
+•	Placeholder for login name
+•	Breadcrumb for current place in site structure
+•	Representative links for user-specific navigation (sign-in, my Meals, my swaps, cart) o My Meals link provide navigation to user’s meals for swap page.
+•	Representative links for general site navigation (home, catalog, store, about, etc.) o	Categories link provide navigation to category page o

+Page 2 – Categories Page

+This page provides the following content / functionality in addition to common content:
+•	All Categories of items
+•	All items per category
+•	All item listings link to the same item page.
+•	Representative footer information (copyright, etc.)

+Page 3 – Item Detail

+This page provides the following content / functionality in addition to common content:
+•	Picture of item
+•	Item highlights, including category and average rating
+•	Item detail description
+•	Button to add the item to items for swap list

+Page 4 – My Books

+This page provides the following content / functionality in addition to common content:
+•	Main content container provides a table structure listing a representative item, rating average (stars > 0), and description.
+•	“Update” button links to the “item” page
+•	“Delete” button links back to the “myItems” page